Frequently asked questions

 I'm not sure my class will be all right with the 'dead things'.....

 Perfectly understandable, but most children find the process fascinating.
 We approach the subject in a matter of fact way, but with respect for the animals.
 The activity my well inspire interesting discussion about food and where it comes from, and the morals and ethics of eating meat.
-We see this as a valuable part of the workshop.
+We see this as a valuable part of the workshop, essential to understanding the lives of hunter gatherers..
 It is very rare for children to become genuinely upset and gratuitous 'ewwing' or ghoulish behavious will be swiftly stopped.

 How much space do you need for the outdoor classroom?